Procmail

 procmail is an email server software component — specifically, a message delivery agent (MDA).
 It was one of the earliest mail filter programs.
 It is typically used in Unix-like mail systems, using the mbox and Maildir storage formats.

 procmail was first developed in 1990, by Stephen R. van den Berg.
 Philip Guenther took over maintainership for a number of years, but relinquished the role in 2014.
 The software remained unmaintained for several years, and was believed to be defunct.
 In 2020 May, Stephen van den Berg resumed maintenance again.
 The program has since seen multiple releases and bug-fixes.

 Uses

-The most common use case for procmail is filter mail into different mailboxes, based on criteria such as sender address, subject keywords, and/or mailing list address.
+The most common use case for procmail is to filter mail into different mailboxes, based on criteria such as sender address, subject keywords, and/or mailing list address.

 Another use is to let procmail call an external spam filter program, such as SpamAssassin.
 This method can allow for spam to be filtered or deleted.

 The procmail developers have built a mailing list manager called SmartList on top of procmail.

 Procmail is an early example of a mail filtering tool and language.
 It is a data-driven programming language, similar to earlier line-oriented languages such as sed and AWK.